awsdocs/aws-freertos-docs/doc_source/burn-initial-firmware-ti.md

 1. Choose **Program Image \(Create and Program\)**\.

-1. After programming process is complete, place the SOP jumper onto the first set of pins \(position = 0\), reset the board, and reconnect your terminal emulator to make sure the output is the same as when you debugged the demo with Code Composer Studio\.
-Notice the application version number in the terminal output\.
-You will use this version number to verify that your firmware has been updated by an OTA update\.
+1. After the programming process is complete, place the SOP jumper onto the first set of pins \(position = 0\), reset the board, and reconnect your terminal emulator to make sure the output is the same as when you debugged the demo with Code Composer Studio\.
+Make a note of the application version number in the terminal output\.
+You use this version number later to verify that your firmware has been updated by an OTA update\.

    The terminal should display output like the following: